swift-server/sswg/process/incubation.md

 To be accepted at Incubating level, a project must meet the Sandbox level requirements plus:

 * Document that it is being used successfully in production by at least two independent end users which, in the SSWG judgement, are of adequate quality and scope.
-* Must have 2+ committers.
-In this context, a committer is an individual who was given write access to the codebase, and has been actively reviewing and managing contributions from the rest of the project's community.
+* Must have 2+ maintainers and/or committers.
+In this context, a committer is an individual who was given write access to the codebase and actively writes code to add new features and fix any bugs and security issues.
+A maintainer is an individual who has write access to the codebase and actively reviews and manages contributions from the rest of the project's community.
+In all cases, code should be reviewed by at least one other individual before being released.
 * Demonstrate an ongoing flow of commits and merged contributions, or issues addressed in timely manner, or similar indication of activity.
 * Receive a supermajority vote from the SSWG to move to Incubation stage.